 Children begin with us every Sunday in Celebration, and about ten or fifteen minutes into the service they are dismissed to go upstairs to Godly Play.
-This is the program in our Sunday Church School for children from Kindergarten through Grade 6.
+This is the program in our Sunday Church School for children from Pre-K through Middle School.
 It is more than a curriculum; it is a way to experience worship.
 Each class is co-led by a storyteller and a greeter.
-Questions about Godly Play can be directed to the classroom teachers or to Talitha Phillips, our Coordinator for Children, Youth and Family Life.
+Questions about Godly Play can be directed to the classroom teachers or to Talitha Phillips, our Associate Pastor.

 The goal of Godly Play is to enable children to use sacred story, parable, liturgical action and silence to become more aware of the mystery of God’s presence in their lives and in the community of children gathered together.
 Every Sunday a Biblical story is followed by a time of open, shared dialogue about the story among children and teachers.
 The storyteller guides the dialogue.
 There are wondering questions asked of the children.
 Some examples are:

 I wonder what you like best about this story.